 - > 20% Homework: students will be required to complete 4 problem sets, one per module, via a "Lab".
 Students submit each problem set for online grading by the textbook publisher.
 Problems will be like homework.
-Each homework set is 20 problems. - > 20% Group Assignments: There will be a group spreadsheet project for each of the 4 Modules.
-Each group will submit one spreadsheet, which will be submitted to the Lab for online grading prior to submission in Moodle.
-The spreadsheet problems are more in depth than the homework problems. - 20% Quizzes: There will be four online quizzes, one for each of the modules, consisting of approximately 10-15 questions each, to be taken in a single sitting of one hour or less, open book, multiple choice and short answer, machine graded by percentage. - > 40% Final Exam: taken online in one 2.5 hour sitting over a 3-day period, it is open book, multiple choice, and short answer, approximately 40 questions, machine graded by percentage.
+Each homework set is 20 problems. - > 20% Group Spreadsheet Projects students will work in small groups to complete several financial spreadsheets. - > 40% Quizzes: There will be four online quizzes, one for each of the modules, consisting of approximately 10-15 questions each, to be taken in a single sitting of one hour or less, open book, multiple choice and short answer, machine graded by percentage. - > 20% Final Exam taken online in one 2.5 hour sitting over a 3-day period, it is open book, multiple choice, and short answer, approximately 40 questions, machine graded by percentage.
 Of these questions, 30 of them will be like homework problems and the remaining 10 will based on the material but different than previously assigned problems. - > This course is machine graded!
+All assignments except the Pro Forma project are machine graded.
 The grading program has been vetted and is accurate.
-Grading Scale